pi-hole/docker-pi-hole/README.md

 # User Feedback

 Please report issues on the [GitHub project](https://github.com/pihole/docker-pi-hole) when you suspect something docker related.
-Pi-hole questions are best answered on their [user forums](https://github.com/pi-hole/pi-hole/blob/master/README.md#get-help-or-connect-with-us-on-the-web).
-Ping me (@diginc) on there if it's a docker and you're not sure if it's docker related.
+Pi-hole questions are best answered on our [user forums](https://github.com/pi-hole/pi-hole/blob/master/README.md#get-help-or-connect-with-us-on-the-web).
+Ping me (@diginc) on the forums if it's a docker container and you're not sure if it's docker related.